 Foods rich in these nutrients are important for eye health.
 Moreover, they can preserve your good eyesight, or even reduce the risk of certain eye diseases.

-Moringa powder protects eye-sight, due to its high beta-carotene content
+Moringa powder protects your eyes, due to its high beta-carotene content

 According to a study of the University of Milan, scientists measured the amount of beta-carotene in moringa powder (Moringa oleifera).
-Moringa powder contains about 28.5 mg of beta-carotene per 100 gr (3).
+Moringa powder contains about 28.5 mg of beta-carotene per 100g (3).

 Why is beta-carotene important for eyesight?